Gondioc

 Gondioc (c.
 420 – c.
 473), also called Gunderic and Gundowech, was a king of the Burgundians who held a senior command in the Roman army.
 Under his authority, the foundations were laid for the later Burgundian kingdom.
 Around 455, he led the Burgundian people together with his brother Chilperic I.

 Origin

 The origins of Gondioc are unclear.
-According to the Frankish bishop Gregory of Tours, he was descended from the Gothic king Athanaric († 381), which historian Reinhold Kaiser rejects in light of the royal list and the internal name-patterns of the Burgundian royal family.
-To this end, it is more likely that he was a son or close relative of King Gundahar, as indicated in the Lex Burgundionum.
+According to the Frankish bishop Gregory of Tours, he was descended from the Gothic king Athanaric († 381), which historian Reinhold Kaiser rejects in light of the name-pattern of the Burgundian list of kings found in the Lex Burgundionum.
+Some scholars believe that the list implies that he was a close relative, possibly a even a son, of King Gundahar who had been the previous king of the Burgundians.

 Familial kinship ties

 Gondioc married a sister of Ricimer, the commander-in-chief of the Roman army in Italy, the Gothic general who effectively ruled the Western Roman Empire.
-The Burgundian Gundioc’s marriage to Ricimer's sister tied his royal house by kinship to the dominant West-Roman military figure.
+Gundioc's marriage to Ricimer's sister tied his royal house by kinship to the dominant West-Roman military figure.
 Gondioc had four sons: Godigisel, Gundobad, Chilperic II, and Gundomar.